-(f) Mozambique shall retain ownership of any Intellectual Property developed, in whole or in part, with MCC Funding.
-Mozambique hereby grants to the United States a perpetual, irrevocable, royalty-free, worldwide, fully paid license (including the right to assign such license) to practice or have practiced on its behalf (including the right to produce, reproduce, publish, repurpose, use, store, modify, or make available) any portion or portions of such Intellectual Property as MCC sees fit in any medium, now known or hereafter developed, for any purpose whatsoever.

-Section 3.3 Policy Performance.
-In addition to undertaking the specific policy, legal, and regulatory reform commitments identified in Annex I (if any), Mozambique shall seek to maintain and to improve its level of performance under the policy criteria identified in Section 607 of the MCA Act, and the selection criteria and methodology used by MCC.

-Section 3.5 Accuracy of Information.
-Mozambique assures MCC that, as of the date Mozambique signs this Compact, the information provided to MCC by or on behalf of Mozambique in the course of reaching agreement on this Compact is true, correct, and complete in all material respects.

-Section 3.6 Implementation Letters.
+- (e) Mozambique shall ensure that the Program is implemented, and that Mozambique carries out its obligations hereunder, with due care, efficiency, and diligence in conformity with sound technical, financial, and management practices, and in conformity with this Compact, the Program Implementation Agreement, any other Supplemental Agreement, and the Program Guidelines. - (f) Mozambique shall retain ownership of any Intellectual Property developed, in whole or in part, with MCC Funding.
+Mozambique hereby grants to the United States a perpetual, irrevocable, royalty-free, worldwide, fully paid license (including the right to assign such license) to practice or have practiced on its behalf (including the right to produce, reproduce, publish, repurpose, use, store, modify, or make available) any portion or portions of such Intellectual Property as MCC sees fit in any medium, now known or hereafter developed, for any purpose whatsoever. - Section 3.3 Policy Performance.
+In addition to undertaking the specific policy, legal, and regulatory reform commitments identified in Annex I (if any), Mozambique shall seek to maintain and to improve its level of performance under the policy criteria identified in Section 607 of the MCA Act, and the selection criteria and methodology used by MCC. - Section 3.4 Accuracy of Information.
+Mozambique assures MCC that, as of the date Mozambique signs this Compact, the information provided to MCC by or on behalf of Mozambique in the course of reaching agreement on this Compact is true, correct, and complete in all material respects. - Section 3.5 Implementation Letters.
 From time to time, MCC may provide guidance to Mozambique in writing on any matters relating to this Compact, MCC Funding, or implementation of the Program.
 Mozambique shall use such guidance in implementing the Program.
 The Parties may also issue joint writings to confirm and record their mutual understanding on aspects related to the implementation of this Compact, the PIA or other related agreements, including to record any revisions, exceptions or modifications that are permitted hereunder.
 All such writings are referred to as "Implementation Letters."

-Section 3.7 Procurement and Grants.
+Section 3.6 Procurement and Grants.

-(a) Mozambique shall ensure that the procurement of all goods, works, and services to implement the Program shall be in accordance with the Program Procurement Guidelines.
+- (a) Mozambique shall ensure that the procurement of all goods, works, and services to implement the Program shall be in accordance with the Program Procurement Guidelines.
 Accordingly, the Regulation on Contracting of Public Constructions, Provisions of Goods and of Services to the State, and any other laws or regulations of Mozambique regarding procurements shall not apply to procurements to implement the Program.
-The Program Procurement Guidelines include the following provisions, among others:

-(i) open, fair, and competitive procedures must be used in a transparent manner to solicit, award, and administer contracts and to procure goods, works, and services;

-(ii) solicitations for goods, works, and services must be based upon a clear and accurate description of the goods, works, and services to be acquired; (iii) contracts must be awarded only to qualified and eligible contractors that have the capability and willingness to perform the contracts in accordance with their terms on a cost effective and timely basis; and
+The Program Procurement Guidelines include the following provisions, among others: - (i) open, fair, and competitive procedures must be used in a transparent manner to solicit, award, and administer contracts and to procure goods, works, and services; - (ii) solicitations for goods, works, and services must be based upon a clear and accurate description of the goods, works, and services to be acquired;

-(iv) no more than a commercially reasonable price, as determined, for example, by a comparison of price quotations and market prices, shall be paid to procure goods, works, and services.

-(b) Mozambique shall ensure that any grant issued in furtherance of the Program (each, a "Grant") is awarded, implemented, and managed pursuant to open, fair, and competitive procedures in accordance with the Program Grant Guidelines.
+- (iii) contracts must be awarded only to qualified and eligible contractors that have the capability and willingness to perform the contracts in accordance with their terms on a cost effective and timely basis; and - (iv) no more than a commercially reasonable price, as determined, for example, by a comparison of price quotations and market prices, shall be paid to procure goods, works, and services. - (b) Mozambique shall ensure that any grant issued in furtherance of the Program (each, a "Grant") is awarded, implemented, and managed pursuant to open, fair, and competitive procedures in accordance with the Program Grant Guidelines.

-Section 3.8 Records; Accounting; Access.
+Section 3.7 Records; Accounting; Access.